 AAL Customer Service officers are available to assist passengers requiring assistance at the kerbside to and from the terminal.
-We recommend that travelers pre-arrange this service prior to your arrival by contacting our customer service team on: Telephone: (08) 8308 9380 (7 days between 04:30am and 11:00pm) Mobile: 0438 890 024 (7 days between 04:30am and 11:00pm) Car parking Terminal Car Park Twenty-four (24) disabled parking spaces are available within the multistory car park (Terminal Car Park) for vehicles displaying an approved disability parking permit.
-Six (6) disabled bays are located each level of the car park adjacent to the elevators on the Terminal side of the building.
+We recommend that travelers pre-arrange this service prior to your arrival by contacting our customer service team on: Telephone: (08) 8308 9380 (7 days between 04:30am and 11:00pm) Mobile: 0438 890 024 (7 days between 04:30am and 11:00pm) Car parking Terminal Car Park Twenty-six (26) disabled parking spaces are available within the multistory car park (Terminal Car Park) for vehicles displaying an approved disability parking permit.
+Twelve (12) disabled bays are located on level 2, six (6) disabled bays on level 1 and four (4) disabled bays on level 3 and level 4 of the car park adjacent to the elevators on the Terminal side of the building.
 The Terminal is 100-metre distance from the Terminal Car Park via an elevated link bridge (level 2) or through the Terminal plaza (ground floor).
 Should you require special assistance from the Terminal Car Park please contact the Car Park Office prior to your date of arrival.
 Long Term Car Park Sixteen (16) disabled parking spaces are available in the Long Term Car Park for vehicles displaying an approved disability parking permit.
 The disabled parking spaces are located adjacent to the entry road into the car park.
 To access the parking bays; please turn left after entering the car park through the entry gates and continue to the disabled parking bays.
 The Terminal is 500-metre distance from the Long Term Car Park via a dedicated walkway.
 Dedicated disabled facilities adjacent to the Terminal entry are available for setting down and picking up passengers prior to parking in the Long Term Car Park.
 Should you require special assistance from the Long Term Car Park please contact the Car Park Office at least 2 business days prior to your date of arrival.
 Disabled Permits A valid disability parking permit must be clearly displayed in the vehicle when parked in a disabled bay.
 If you need to take your disability parking permit with you when you travel, please contact the the Car Park Office prior to your travel date to discuss how we may be able to assist you.
 Contact